Business Ethics and Code of Conduct

-One potential conflict of interest is owning a financial interest in any company that is a competitor of the Company or which does or seeks to do business with the Company.
+Owning a substantial financial interest in any company that is a competitor of the Company or which does or seeks to do business with the Company.
 Generally, owning securities of a publicly owned corporation regularly traded on a national securities exchange or NASDAQ would not create a conflict of interest.
-Relationships, pre-existing at the time of the adoption of this Code, which have been disclosed to the Board are exempt from this Policy.
+An employee has a "substantial financial interest" if he or she invests 5% or more of personal assets in a company.
+Relationships, pre-existing at the time of the adoption of this Code, which have been disclosed to the Board will not be considered "substantial financial interests."

-Affected employees shall not, directly or indirectly, trade in or own shares of stock of any publicly traded vendor companies that sell product to the Company; except that these employees are permitted to participate in trusts or managed accounts where someone other than the employee makes investment decisions that might include stocks of these companies, and employees can purchase mutual funds which might hold shares in these vendor companies.
+are not to, directly or indirectly, trade in or own shares of stock of any publicly traded vendor companies (including, but not limited to, the list below) that sell product to the Company; except that these employees are permitted to participate in trusts or managed accounts where someone other than the employee makes investment decisions that might include stocks of these companies, and employees can purchase mutual funds which might hold shares in these vendor companies.

-- Representing the Company in any transaction in which an employee or a family member, has a personal interest or in any transaction with an entity in which an employee or a family member have a substantial personal interest.
+• Representing the Company in any transaction in which an employee or a family member, has a substantial personal interest or in any transaction with an entity in which an employee or a family member have a substantial personal interest.

-- Disclosing or using confidential, special or inside information about the Company or the Company’s customers, suppliers, business partners for the profit or advantage of an employee or an employee’s family members.
+• Disclosing or using confidential, special or inside information of or about the Company for an employee or a family member's profit or advantage.

 Other than common courtesies usually associated with accepted business practices such as (and primarily) meals for business purposes, employees should not accept any of the following, but not limited to: gifts, payments, fees, services, special privileges, vacations, pleasure trips, use of recreational facilities or vacation homes, loans (other than conventional loans from lending institutions), or other favors from any person or business organization that does or seeks to do business with, or is a competitor of, the Company.
-With respect to tangible gifts, no company employee may accept gifts either individually or cumulatively, having a fair market value of more than $250 per year, and in no event may any gifts in the form of cash or marketable securities be accepted.
+Specifically, with respect to tangible gifts, no more than one gift per year having a fair market value of not more than $100 may be accepted from any such person or organization, and in no event may any gifts in the form of cash or marketable securities be accepted.
 The Company recognizes that it is not easy to turn down gifts which may in fact be made out of genuine generosity, so the Company is providing an alternative with respect to a gift that does not comply with this policy: (1) return it with a letter saying why you did so, or (2) give it to the Company, so that the Company may either donate it to a charity or find some other use for it, or (3) submit a one-time exception request to the Human Resources Department for logging and consideration.

-An employee may not lend to or borrow from any customer, supplier, contractor or any person connected with the same.
-An employee may however, obtain a personal loan from the Company’s lenders that are on terms no more favorable than those available to the general public.
+An employee may not lend to or borrow from any customer, supplier, contractor or any person connected with the same, other than personal loans from the Company's lenders that are on terms no more favorable than those available to the general public.